In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 No, not necessarily.
-But, if both cars can equally convert their power onto the streets, car B most likely has an advantage.
+Albeit, if both cars can equally convert their power onto the streets, Car B most likely is going to be faster.

-As we understand that the optimal volume for hypertrophy is the most important parameter for muscle growth, but the question arises:
+As we understand that the optimal volume for hypertrophy is the most important parameter for muscle growth, there is still one question left.

 Does more volume mean more muscle growth?

-Beyond that point, the positive impact starts to stagnate or might even decrease.
+Beyond that point, the positive impact starts to stagnate can even decrease.

-Eventually, if we increase volume too much, we will reach a point where our body is not able to fully recover from the last workout before the next one.
+Sooner or later, when increasing volume too much, you will reach a point where your body is not able to fully recover from its last workout.

-This is also called Maximum Recoverable Volume (MRV).
+This is also called the Maximum Recoverable Volume (MRV).

 - The highest volume which stimulates the biggest muscle growth but does not negatively affect our recovery time is most desirable.